 Because there’s more variation among private lenders than among federal lenders, there isn’t a widely used set of instructions for requesting deferment.

 Is applying to defer payments the right choice for you?
-If the answer is yes, you now know how to defer student loans.
+If the answer is yes, you now have a better understanding of how to defer student loans.
 So take control of your debt before it starts weighing on you.

-If you’re still on the fence, you may want to consider the differences between deferment and forbearance.
+If you’re still on the fence, look further at the differences between deferment and forbearance.